ringwormGO-organization/ringOS/README.md

 # About ringOS
 ringOS is UEFI ringwormGO operating system based on PonchoOS

-ringOS is keyboard oriented operating system with GUI elements
+ringOS is keyboard oriented operating system with GUI elements.

 This repo is for developing and invitation new contributors for this project.